 As the Business Combination is accounted for as a reverse recapitalization, all periods prior to the Business Combination have been retroactively adjusted using the Exchange Ratio as stipulated by the Merger Agreement for the equivalent number of shares outstanding immediately after the Merger to effect the reverse recapitalization.
-The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 52,000 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 54,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
+The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 24,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
 This is presented within the consolidated statements of changes in redeemable preferred and common units and equity (deficit).